Updated: 12th February 2021

 This evidence generally needs to be dated within the last six months.
 A court order will be required before the company can be reinstated.
 In England and Wales, cases are heard at the Companies’ Court in London, as well as at district registries and the County Court.

 Once reinstated, the company will be treated as though dissolution had never taken place.
-Liabilities will remain, and creditor action will probably begin in earnest.
+Liabilities will remain, and creditor action is likely to begin in earnest.
 Directors may then face investigation and potential prosecution for their actions of attempting to conceal liability for company debt.

 With regard to any late filing penalties for tax, the time when the company was dissolved is not included within the timescale of arrears.